aharonium/opensiddur.org/posts/HTML/miscellanea/halakhah/halakha-and-creativity-in-jewish-liturgy-a-sourcesheet-from-rav-ethan-tucker.html.md

 <body>
 Title: The Limits of Liturgical Change: selections of halakhic discourse with translations by Rav Ethan Tucker (sourcesheet)<br />
 Primary contributor: ethan.tucker<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=612">http://opensiddur.org/?p=612</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=612">http://opensiddur.org/?p=612</a>
 <p />
 <hr />